-The 21 Common Spiders Found in Pennsylvania!
+The 26 Most Common SPIDERS in Pennsylvania!
 (ID Guide)

-Today, you are going to learn about 21 spiders that live in Pennsylvania.
+Today, you will learn about the most common spiders that live in Pennsylvania.

 Wolf Spider Range Map